Anthroposophic medicine grew out of the belief that health is a matter of the whole person, not merely an absence of injury or disease.

 Anthroposophic medicine in particular was developed in 1920 through a collaboration between Steiner and Dutch physician Ita Wegman.
 Several small anthroposophic hospitals were set up in Switzerland and Germany in 1921, followed by further development of therapies, techniques, and medicines.

-In 1925, Wegman and Steiner published the book Fundamentals of Therapy [pdf], which endorsed the scientific principles of traditional medical practice but laid out a way to glean additional insights and enhance health outcomes by understanding a patient as not merely a body, but also an individual with a life, a soul and a spirit [see Therapeutic Approach for more detail].
+In 1925, Wegman and Steiner published the book Fundamentals of Therapy [pdf], which endorsed the scientific principles of conventional medical practice but laid out a way to glean additional insights and enhance health outcomes by understanding a patient as not merely a body, but also an individual with a life, a soul and a spirit [see Therapeutic Approach for more detail].

 Between 1925 and 2000, anthroposophic medical therapies continued to be developed and to gain popularity, primarily within Europe.
 The German Medicine Act of 1976 legally recognised anthroposophic medicine as a therapy system; it was later incorporated into the national health systems of other countries, including Switzerland and Brazil.

 Since 2000, anthroposophic medicine has begun to gain popularity worldwide, with interest increasing not only in clinical practice but also in scientific research and publication.